Nyhavn in Copenhagen

 Again, the key to making great accommodation choices is searching for value over price within your budget.
 If the difference between a hotel with a 9+ rating and one with a 7+ rating is not appreciable, always choose the hotel with the higher rating.

-Don’t wait too long to book your accommodation.
+Don’t wait too long to book your accommodation in Europe.
 I usually start at least six months in advance of my trip, and even then, I can have trouble finding exactly the properties I want.

 If a property is not available on one website, try another website or go directly to the hotel’s website.
 Sometimes a property is listed as ‘sold out’ on a website like booking.com when rooms are available on other sites.